 If the court grants your request, a new date for the mediation session will be arranged.
 Otherwise, you are required to attend the mediation session as scheduled.

 If you and the respondent manage to reach an agreement on your dispute, the agreement will be recorded as a private agreement.
-You will then be allowed to withdraw the complaint.
+You will then be allowed to withdraw the application.

 The FJC cannot issue a court order or vary (change) the terms of the Syariah Court order for these private agreements.
 If you wish to have the terms of your Syariah Court order varied, you must make your application in the Syariah Court.